dependency-check-team/dependency-check/readme.md

 - [detective](https://www.npmjs.org/package/detective) is used for parsing `require()` statements, which means it only does **static requires**. this means you should convert things like `var foo = "bar"; require(foo)` to be static, e.g. `require("bar")`
 - you can specify as many entry points as you like with multiple `--entry foo.js` arguments
+- use globbing to effectively add all the files you want to check